Ferris-Labs/site-draft/content/en/docs/User Guide/events.md

 {{< blocks/screenshot color="white" image="/images/upload_file_event.png">}}

-To verify if the package execution has been triggered, go back to the initial, edited package.
+To verify if the service execution has been triggered, go back to the initial, edited service.

 1. Click on *Executions* on the left side of the dashboard menu to open drop-down
-2. Click on *Packages*
+2. Click on *Services*
-3. Click on the magnifying glass to open the details page of the package *Test Package with Scripts*
+3. Click on the magnifying glass to open the details page of the service *Test service with Scripts*

-{{< blocks/screenshot color="white" image="/images/package_details_event.png">}}
+{{< blocks/screenshot color="white" image="/images/service_details_event.png">}}

-It will automatically open the *List Package Executions* tab.
+It will automatically open the *List service Executions* tab.

 1. Check the last Event, date and time to verify it corresponds to the time the file was uploaded
 2. Click on the magnifying glass to open the details page of the triggered execution